If you provide additional keywords, you may be able to browse through our database of Scientific Response Documents.

 Since progestogens may cause some degree of fluid retention, conditions that might be influenced by this factor, such as migraine, asthma, or cardiac or renal dysfunction, require careful observation.

-Weight gain may be associated with the use of DEPO-PROVERA (see ADVERSE REACTIONS, Clinical Trial Adverse Drug Reactions, Weight Gain Experience).
+Weight gain may be associated with the use of DEPO-PROVERA (see 8 ADVERSE REACTIONS, 8.2 Clinical Trial Adverse Reactions, Weight Gain Experience).
 The majority of studies report a mean weight gain of 5.4 lbs (2.5 kg) at the end of 1 year, but only 2% of women discontinued treatment due to excessive weight gain.
 Many studies indicate that weight gain occurs mainly in the first year of use, however, others do report a slow and continuing increase which may reach a mean of 8 lbs (3.6 kg) by the end of 2 years.
 Some 20 to 40 percent of DEPO-PROVERA users actually lose weight during treatment.

 Irregular Menstrual Patterns